Zev-se/zev.se/zev/content/posts/3D_printing_home_impovements.md

 3. Shower rail mount.
 The last one broke, probaby ten years old.
 Good luck finding a new one.
 ![](/images/shower_rail_mount_original.jpg)
+Here's the original one.
 ![](/images/shower_rail_mount.jpg)
+This is the new one mounted.
+First try may I add :)
 4. Spaybottle holders.
 These are not designed by me.
 There good and can be found [here](https://www.printables.com/model/225689-spraybottle-holder) if you're interested.
 ![](/images/spaybottle_holder.jpg)